 • do weight-bearing exercise such as walking, jogging, dancing and playing tennis

 • avoid smoking and second-hand smoke

 • get calcium from foods, not from pills.
-Calcium-rich foods include dairy products, tofu, nut milks, leafy green vegetables, nuts and fish such as salmon and sardines
+Calcium-rich foods include cheese, yogurt, tofu, nut milks, leafy green vegetables, nuts and fish such as salmon and sardines

 • keep blood levels of hydroxy vitamin D over 20 ng/ml.
 Sunlight is the best source of vitamin D; if that is not an option, use vitamin D pills, even though they have not been shown to prevent fractures.